 - Labor – Costs of labor for making copies, whether in paper or electronic format.

 - Supplies – Expenses for copies made for paper, CD-ROM, or USB.

 - Postage – Any postage fees if mailed.

-- Preparation – If the preparation or explantion of medical records on behalf of the patient is required (must be agreed to beforehand).
+- Preparation – If the preparation or explanation of medical records on behalf of the patient is required (must be agreed to beforehand).

 - Patient Identification

 - Description of the Information to be Released